 2. Expected Expenses

 This is a lot easier said than done.
-Many people underestimate how difficult it can be to find a veterinarian that takes exotics, and it can be even more difficult to find one that is well-versed in the care of Skinks.
-Find an exotics vet near you before you purchase a Skink to ensure you are prepared to meet the medical needs of your pet.
+Many people underestimate how difficult it can be to find a veterinarian who takes exotics, and it can be even more difficult to find one who is well-versed in the care of skinks.
+Find an exotics vet near you before you purchase a skink to ensure you are prepared to meet the medical needs of your pet.

-There are not a ton of Blue Tongue Skink breeders in the US and finding a breeder that cares for the wellbeing of their own animals and the Skink species as a whole can be difficult.
-The breeders reviewed here are well-respected among Skink enthusiasts and some of them even sell their Skinks to zoos.
-Researching prior to purchasing a Blue Tongue Skink will not only help you be prepared to meet the needs of the animal, but also will ensure you receive a healthy animal that is covered under a health guarantee.
+There are not a ton of blue tongue skink breeders in the US, and finding a breeder who cares for the wellbeing of their own animals and the skink species as a whole can be difficult.
+The breeders reviewed here are well-respected among skink enthusiasts, and some of them even sell their skinks to zoos.
+Researching prior to purchasing a blue tongue skink will not only help you be prepared to meet the needs of the animal but also will ensure you receive a healthy animal that is covered under a health guarantee.

 Featured Image Credit: Martin Valigursky, Shutterstock